 Find a Support Network

 For many of us, accountability is key.
 If you are one of those people, find a friend or group that is on the same mission.
 Facebook has a ton of them.
-Do a quick search; or feel free to join the one I am participating in, led by Healing with Khristine.
+Do a quick facebook group search; or reach out to my favorite health coach, Healing with Khristine.

 Purge the Sugars from Your Home & Work Environments